AR4002 - Design Project 1.2 (2018/19)

 On successful completion of this module students will be able to:

-1. Demonstrate an understanding of different ways of thinking in design through applying logic, imagination, innovative and lateral thinking skills in analyzing situations and solving problems;
+1. demonstrate an understanding of different ways of thinking in design through applying logic, imagination, innovative and lateral thinking skills in analysing situations and solving problems;

 6. Show evidence of self-motivation, reflection and critical thinking, and demonstrate qualities of curiosity and engagement, and a creative and responsible approach.